 An ACH deal is likely to work for recurring payments.
 These include subscription-based payments or monthly dues where someone can be automatically billed for something.

 Card payments are for one-off moves.
 These include purchases of various high-value items.

 These payments can still work for anything.
 But those are the payments people are more likely to manage above others with these two methods.

 Who Uses These Payments?

+Poor or good credit rating is one of the major factors.
+It determines the type of user when it comes to ACH vs. Credit and Debit Cards.
 The next comparison to see entails the types of people who handle these payments.
 Customers might use credit cards if they are looking to purchase more valuable items, or they might have positive credit ratings.
 People with good credit are more likely to have credit cards.